COVID-19 Update >> We Are Open 24/7

 Begin Your Path To Healing & Justice

-Our Georgia sexual assault attorneys can help guide survivors through the civil court system.
-This is often necessary, as the criminal justice system often fails to provide for the needs of victims, or worse, fails to prosecute or convict guilty parties in a sexual assault case.
+Our Georgia sexual assault attorneys can help guide sexual abuse and rape victims through the civil court system.
+This is often necessary, as the criminal justice system often fails to provide for the needs of victims or, worse, fails to prosecute or convict guilty parties in a sexual assault case.
 A civil lawsuit can help hold the perpetrator and any negligent third parties liable for the role they played in the crime.

 Georgia Sexual Abuse Laws: Child Victims Of Sexual Assault

 Georgia has an extensive set of laws for handling sexual crimes against children.
-In some cases, these laws can apply to cases involving either child and adult victims.
+In some cases, these laws can apply to cases involving either child or adult victims.

 Child Molestation & Aggravated Child Molestation